-As for the characters, the main Inspector Akane Tsunemori started off promising, confident and badass unlike her former self.
+As for the characters, the main Inspector Akane Tsunemori started off promising and confident.
 However, she displayed no real growth by the end of the series, even after all the tragedy she witnessed, after how Sybil System was revealed to be a corrupt dipshit.
 Her pacifist beliefs did not shake one bit, neither did she offer any new insight.
 The new characters were nothing interesting either, although Sakuya Tougane, the Enforcer with the highest Crime Coefficient ever recorded, had potential.
 Of course, he eventually descended into self-parody along with the show.
-There’s also Mika Shimotsuki, the new Inspector whom everyone wanted to electrocute since the first episode.
+There’s also Mika Shimotsuki, the new Inspector whom everyone wanted to electrocute since episode 1.
 It was obvious that the show was trying to make her a poster child of the Sibyl System, but her character was utilized very poorly.
 Lacking initiative, useless, with cow manure for brains, it is hard to imagine how she even qualified for the job.
 Even after witnessing violent accidents that were partially her fault, she did not come to any realizations, her behavior painted her more like a caricature than an actual person.
 Yet, the show continued to focus on her childishness, which only served to annoy the audience further instead of articulating any interesting points.

 In regards to the art and music departments, the animation is passable, although it took a slight dip in quality compared to the first season.
 I’ll give extra props to the music department though, for giving us the comedic gold that was the ‘Nessun Dorma’ scene.